farmergreg/vim-lastplace/README.md

         let g:lastplace_ignore = "gitcommit,svn"

 By default, folds are automatically opened when jumping to the last edit position.
-If you don not like this behavior you can disable it by putting this in your vimrc:
+If you do not like this behavior you can disable it by putting this in your vimrc:

         let g:lastplace_open_folds = 0